Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: The model

-We first consider an asexual population subject to viability selection, i.e., selection only acts at the age of reproduction and provides a selective advantage to individuals with the highest phenotypes.
-We assume a discrete time dynamic consisting of $K\gg 1$ individuals and where the population evolves according to two sub-steps. \begin{description} \item[Reproduction.]
-Each individual produces a fixed number of offspring $r$.
+\begin{description} \item[Reproduction.]
+Each of the $K$ selected individuals produces a fixed number of offspring, $r$.
 These children inherit the genotype of their parent up to an independent random fluctuation owed to the occurrence of random mutations.
 The phenotype is determined by a random fluctuation of the genotypes.
-More precisely, the child of an individual with genotype $g$ has genotype $g + X$ and phenotype $g + X + Y$ where $(X,Y)$ is a pair of independent random variables with prescribed densities $f_{X}$ and $f_{Y}$ (see later). \item[Selection.]
-Following reproduction, the population consists of $r K$ individuals.
-To regulate the size of the population, the $K$ individuals with the largest {\it phenotypes} survive and give birth to the next generation, transmitting their {\it genotypes}.
-As a consequence, selection acts according to phenotypes, but only geentic information is propagated to the next generation. \end{description}
+More precisely, the child of an individual with genotype $g$ has genotype distributed as $g + X$ and phenotype distributed as $g + X + Y$ where $g$ is a real number and $(X,Y)$ is a pair of independent random variables with prescribed densities $f_{X}$ and $f_{Y}$ (to be specified later). \item[Selection.]
+Following reproduction, the population consists of $N=r K$ adult individuals.
+Among them, the $K$ individuals with the largest {\it phenotypes} are selected to survive and give birth to the next generation, transmitting their {\it genotypes}. \end{description}

-The variable $ N = Kr $ represents the total number of individuals after reproduction and will be interpreted as the carrying capacity of the population.
-Another variable of interest is
+Selection then retains only the highest--valued phenotypes, but only the genotypic information propagates from one generation to the next.
+In this model, $(N)$ is interpreted as the number of juveniles at every generation; whereas $(K)$ is the number of those juveniles reaching adulthood and allowed to reproduce.

-so that the fertility of a single individual during the reproduction phase is approximately $N^{1-\gamma}$, whereas $K=N^\gamma$ is the number of individuals passing their genes to the next generation so that $\gamma$ encodes the fraction of the population allowed to reproduce in a log scale ({\it reproduction skewness}).
-For a fixed value of carrying capacity $N$, a lower $\gamma$ entails a higher selection pressure since only a reduced number $N^\gamma$ of individuals can reproduce; whereas a high $\gamma$ (close to $1$) corresponds to a mild selection scheme where almost every children survive to the next generation.
-As a consequence, $\gamma$ can be interpreted as capturing the selection pressure in the population.
-When $\gamma$ is low, the selection pressure is strong; when $\gamma$ is high, the selection pressure is weak.
-Throughout our numerical and mathematical analysis, we will assume that $N$ is large but that $\gamma$ remains fixed.
-This entails that the fertility $r=N^{1- \gamma}$ of individuals before selection is typically large.
+We parametrize selection using a single quantity, $\gamma$, which measures reproductive skew, or how many juveniles give rise to adults that successfully reproduce and pass their genes to the next generation.
+When $\gamma$ is close to $1$, reproductive success is broadly shared among juveniles.
+When $\gamma$ is small, reproduction is highly skewed, with only a few juveniles reaching adulthood and transmitting their genes.
+Mathematically, this is defined as